 I had the chance to dig into the subject of hell deeper than I ever had previously, reassessing my position and belief to make sure that what I believe aligns with Scripture.
 I even put together a presentation should the opportunity arise to share it.
 I will use the visuals throughout the series to help illustrate the text.

 Warning: This will be a 3 part series, each consisting of a very long, exhaustive study of the subject.
 I am doing my best here to present as much evidence as I can and explain my reasoning for believing the way I do, so that at the end there will be little to no room for misunderstanding my position, or the logic I'm using to ground it.
 Ultimately, my hope is that the only disagreement possible would be that of interpretation.

 Total Annihilation is one of my favorite games.
 A futuristic real-time strategy game with robots where your goal is to (totally) annihilate your opponent.
 It is also an inevitable, and controversial concept that pops up when discussing the subject of hell.

 There is a doctrine known as

-I did not agree with the doctrine then, nor do I now, more so after having gone through the study I'll be presenting.
+I did not agree with the doctrine then, nor do I now, moreso after having gone through this study I'll be presenting.
 To start things off, I decided that the best way to go about this from a fresh perspective was to start from the beginning of the Bible, and go through every verse related to hell.
 To the best of my ability, I put aside all my preconceived notions of it, and started a word search through the Old Testament to see what it had to say about hell.

 Using any Bible software you will find that in the original Hebrew